JieyuWu/ToyotaMod/Volkswagen.md

 ## If your car only has ACC
 1. [comma two DevKit](https://comma.ai/shop/products/comma-two-devkit)
 2. Make your own [VAG J533 Harness](https://github.com/commaai/openpilot/wiki/VW-j533-cable)
-3. Use VCDS to enable openpilot to instruct the steering rack
+3. Recode the steering rack and instrument cluster to believe the car has lane assist (this allows lateral control via CAN messages to the steering rack).
+Use VCDS to modify control module 17 (instruments) and module (steering assist).

 # Installing the Community Port